Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 Closing Remarks

 As an architect, it’s important to have a solid understanding of all the options available to you and how you can apply them in your specific use case.
-For building forms on Salesforce, the options range from low-code (using Dynamic Forms in Lightning App Builder and Screen Flows in Flow Builder) to pro-code (using the LWC framework), with a combination of screen flows and LWC in the middle.
+For building forms on Salesforce, the options range from low-code (using Dynamic Forms, in Lightning App Builder and Screen Flows in Flow Builder and Omniscripts in OmniStudio) to pro-code (using the LWC framework), with a combination of screen flows or Omniscripts and LWC in the middle.
 Keep this guide in mind and use it as a reference when you’re planning to build (or redesign) forms on Salesforce.
-If you’re looking for guidance on how to designing streamlined and helpful forms, consult Salesforce Well-Architected: Engaging.
+If you’re looking for guidance on how to design streamlined and helpful forms, consult Salesforce Well-Architected: Engaging.

 Tell us what you think